nick3/PotPlayer_ChatGPT_Translate/readme.md

      ```

      > **Note:**
-     > In the updated version (v1.5), if you are using a third-party API interface and do not require an API Key, you can supply `nullkey` as the second parameter.
-For example:
+     > In version **v1.5** and later, if you're using a self-hosted or third-party API that does not require an API key, you can add `nullkey` at the end:
      > ```
      > gpt-4o-mini|nullkey
      > ```